McCormick Stock Analysis, Valuation (NYSE:MKC)

 Should you sell MKC stock?

-- MKC stock is trading at a PS multiple of 3, which is a negative when compared to the Food-Misc-Diversified industry average multiple of 1.5.
+- The company is trading at a price to sales multiple of 2.9, which is overvalued in comparison to the Consumer Staples sector average multiple of 1.6.

 McCormick Related Company Stock Videos